Essentially a "fake" ceremony, celebration, etc., which is really meant to advertise products.

 Selection, exclusion, emphasis, and elaboration.

-Four ways that the media shape how we perceive information (Agenda-Setting Theory).
+What are the four ways that media shape how we perceive information, according to Agenda-Setting?

 This idea refers to how media are often highly formulaic.
 They have standard characterizations: the Statue of Liberty represents freedom, for example, and newscasts use blue as a dominant color.